">

 Which war is your nervous system fighting?

-The War Mapping Quiz identifies your core fear and survival mask - so you can interrupt the shutdown before it takes over.
+The terrain diagnostic names your core fear and survival mask so you can interrupt shutdown before it takes over.